U.S. network television taps film format with 'Rosemary's Baby' remake

-LOS ANGELES (Reuters) - After 45 years, “Rosemary’s Baby” is back, with a new lead actress, location and platform - a television network that wants viewers to watch TV when it happens.
+LOS ANGELES, May 8 (Reuters) - After 45 years, “Rosemary’s Baby” is back, with a new lead actress, location and platform - a television network that wants viewers to watch TV when it happens.

 The classic horror remake, billed by Comcast Corp’s NBC as a two-part “miniseries event” starting Sunday, marks the latest TV show to lure film talent and pick up the slack as Hollywood gravitates to big-budget blockbusters or microbudget films.